Luna-Klatzer/Kipper-CLI/SECURITY.md

 # Security Policy

+## Base Module - `@kipper/base`

+For version support info for the base module go [here](https://github.com/Luna-Klatzer/Kipper/security/policy).

+In case that a version has no support in `@kipper/base` and the CLI depends on it, then the corresponding version in the CLI is also NOT supported.

 ## Supported Versions

 Note that considering this is a work-in-progress project with no stable version released yet,